yawenx2004/dart-cosc076/portfolio/README.md

 ![](figures/rrt_env1_FAILURE.png)

-#### Environment 2: high wall 🚧
+#### Environment 2: high wall
 Here is where RRT fails to find a path at all.
+Here, RRT_unstuck (stability 20) has a mild advantage over 5 and 40.

 ```
 Values in the table represent the number of vertices in the tree this specific instance of RRT has built.